zjwang11/TopMat/README.md

     $         0.50000000    0.00000000    0.00000000    1.0    !
 Y
     $         0.00000000    0.50000000    0.00000000    1.0    !
 Z

-using POSCAR (REMOVING He atoms) and INCAR; do spin-polarized VASP calculations with spin-orbit coupling.</br>
+Use POSCAR (REMOVING He atoms) and INCAR to do spin-polarized VASP calculations with spin-orbit coupling and get irreducible representations by IRVSP.</br>